avengers-p11/Documentation/VCS Design + POC/GitOps/Understanding/README.md

 |What happens if manual changes occur?	|Continuous reconciliation tools detect and fix drift, restoring the desired state defined in Git.|
 |Is GitOps secure?	|Yes, Git provides controlled access, review mechanisms, and a clear audit trail for all changes.|

+## Scenario

+### Without GitOps

+Manual processes lead to less consistency, more errors, and harder traceability.
+Changes require direct intervention.

+### With GitOps

+Declarative and automated workflows ensure consistency, reduce errors, and provide traceability and faster rollbacks, making deployments more reliable and scalable.

 ## Contact Information